 Where the communications plan is expanded to include the procurement process, this should be reflected within the sustainable procurement plan.

 The requirement for a communications plan should be relevant and proportional to the project.
 A communications plan is required for all projects undertaking an EIM assessment.
-If a Communication Plan is not appropriate for the project, the Project Team should record the justification for this decision in the Safety and Environmental Management Plan.
+If a Communication Plan is not appropriate for the project, the Delivery Team should record the justification for this decision in the Safety and Environmental Management Plan.

 Initially, stakeholders identified for consultation at this stage will be internal to the MOD.
 However, any relevant external stakeholders identified (e.g. Other Government Departments, regulatory bodies, suppliers etc.) should be logged and included in the Communication Plan even if no communications are currently planned.

 It is not a requirement of POEMS to contact every stakeholder.
 For example, where the project may provoke considerable public interest the risk this may cause to the project may be sufficiently managed by producing relevant objectives and targets (see Procedure EMP06 – (Setting Objectives and Targets)) without engaging in consultation.
-However, the Project Team has responsibility to decide the best way to manage stakeholder concerns taking into account the likely impact of the Freedom of Information Act and the Environmental Information Regulations and the MOD presumption of openness.
+However, the Delivery Team has responsibility to decide the best way to manage stakeholder concerns taking into account the likely impact of the Freedom of Information Act and the Environmental Information Regulations and the MOD presumption of openness.

 2.2.3.
 Step 3: Stakeholder Agreements: Define and Agree Project Environmental Responsibilities